 - Indicated & Inferred Resources of >266,000 Au equivalent ounces at Bawone and Binebase, located on Sangihe Island, North Sulawesi

 - Own 70% of COW valid until 2027 with 2 x 10 year extensions; EAS to cover exploration expenses up to BFS, then pro-rata

-- Plan to commence production of 1,000 oz Au per month in early 2021 via heap leach of oxides and increase resource through drilling
+- Plan to commence production of 1,000 oz Au per month in 2021 via heap leach operation oxides and increase resource through drilling

 Sangihe Project First Discovered in 1986

 The Sangihe Project was first discovered and primitively explored in 1986.
 PT Mears Soputan Mining and their JV partner Muswellbrook worked on the project until 1993.
 Chip sampling, ground magnetic surveys and IP surveys were conducted, resulting in local prospecting and artisanal mining at the gold and gold-copper anomalies identified.
 From 1989-1993 a 5,000m drill program was conducted at the Binebase and Bawone prospects.
 Until 2006, with various local mining entrepreneurs and junior mining companies, further trenching and exploration was conducted.

 During the historical drilling and exploration campaigns surface exposed oxide gold at Binebase and shallow to surface sulphide gold at Bawone were discovered and small gold anomalies identified at Taware.

 In 2007 East Asia and local partners received approvals and exploration permits from the government and were granted the CoW for 42,000Ha covering the Sangihe Project.